hpdobrica/digital-garden-public/Yield and Harvest.md

 ## Harvest

 Harvest is a metric which shows which portion of the total requested data available was served with a request.
-It's a very significant metric when considering consistency/availability tradeoff in [[Public/CAP Theorem]].
+It's a very significant metric when considering consistency/availability tradeoff in [[CAP Theorem]].

 If we have 3 nodes, each holding 3 pieces of requested data, and one of the nodes was unavailable during request time - we could only respond with two pieces of data, so the harvest for this request would be 66%.